DubaiStakePool/Cardano-Node/trace-dispatcher/doc/trace-dispatcher-new.md

 The implementation of this function is optional, and if not implemented it defaults to that the trace has no metrics.

-ATTENTION: As the library uses this information internally as well for other purposes, it is mandatory to implement this function for all metrics.
-If no comment shall be given you can provide an empty text for the metrics name.
+_ATTENTION_: As the library uses this information internally as well for other purposes, it is mandatory to implement this function for all metrics.
+If no comment shall be given you can provide an empty text for the metrics documentation.

 ## Cardano tracer